alex21738/Image_Classification-American_Sign_Language/README.md

 ## Project Goal

-The goal of this project is to correctly predict a letter from the American Sign Language alphabet from a picture of a hand gesture.
+The goal of this project is to correctly predict a letter from the American Sign Language alphabet from an image of a hand gesture.
 This includes all letters expect for 'J' and 'Z' becasue those signs require movement.

 ## Data Collection

-The data was collected from Kaggle, originally uploaded by Kaggle account tecperson 2018.
-The data is in CSV files and each row represents one image and each colomn represents the grey scale for a single pixel.
-Turning each row into a matrix we generate 28X28 images.
-The files are already split into training and testing sets.
-The training set contains by 27455 images and the testing set has 7172 images.
+The data was collected from Kaggle, originally uploaded by Kaggle account tecperson 2018 (https://www.kaggle.com/datamunge/sign-language-mnist).
+The data is in CSV files and each row represents one image and each colomn represents the grey scale for a single pixel of that image.
+Turning each row into a matrix we can generate images size  28X28.
+The files are already split into training and test sets.
+The training set contains 27455 images and the testing set has 7172 images.

 ## EDA

-The graphic below shows distributions of letters in training set.
+The graphic below shows distributions of letters in the training set.
 ![Distributions_of_letters_in_training_set.png](Pictures/Distributions_of_letters_in_training_set.png)

-The graphic below shows distributions of letters in test set.
+The graphic below shows distributions of letters in the test set.
 ![Distributions_of_letters_in_test_set.png](Pictures/Distributions_of_letters_in_test_set.png)

 The graphic below is an example image transfered from training set csv.